 I say, let’s have a Parent’s Day!
 OK, make it two holidays – to make the department stores happy.

 In this issue of Blessing the Sea, I’d like to highlight several different perspectives on fatherhood.

 One is from my mindfulness teacher, Roshi Ryodo Hawley of Zen Center Los Angeles, who explains Zen parenting as one rooted in “wholehearted giving with no thought of return.”

 Another is a provocative essay on what it means to be a Jewish father, or, as the writer puts it, “a bit player next to the incandescent and awe-inspiring figure of the Jewish Mother… Patience, wisdom, upright behavior: Is there any room for fun, for irresponsibility, even recklessness?”

 I also reflect on my own parenting experience in “Raising Them to Be Strong,” a blog post featured on Father’s Day on Family Equality.com, recounting the joys and challenges of fathers raising daughters.
 Take a look.

 As a father, I never get angry – oh, sure, never ever… Can anger be manageable, beautiful, transformative even?
-My latest blog post for Applied Jewish Spirituality presents several mindful anger management practices, including a useful visualization technique I learned in a current Mussar class with R. Chasya Uriel Steinbauer.
+My latest blog post for Applied Jewish Spirituality presents several mindful anger management practices, including a useful visualization technique I learned in a recent Mussar class.

 Lastly, a summer book recommendation: Pirke(i) Avot (Ethics of Our Fathers): Timeless Teachings for Modern Life by William Berkson.
 This text is alive and anything but ancient!
 Berkson interprets the sages’ aphoristic sayings through the multiple lenses of contemporary psychology, Greek and Confucian philosophy, American culture, and so on.
 Like a pocket oracle, it can be opened on any page, and it never loses its depth or freshness.